MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 13.
 Chart's window.*

-For each Pecube project, the 2D data you can plot will be listed in "Further data..."
+For each Pecube project, the data you can plot will be listed in "Further data..."
 (Figure 13).
 However, you first need to tell PecubeGUI which pecube project you want to work with.
 To do so, click on ‘Load project…’, then a window appears and ask you to choose an input file corresponding to the Pecube project you desire to plot from.
 After loading the input file, the list below will update and show you what kind of data you can plot.
 From there you could plot:

 * *Age-elevation*: the ages plotted against elevation.
 If you computed ages for all surface nodes of the model, then you will be asked to choose at which time step(s) you want to plot data.
-If you computed ages at specific locations and for several thermochronometers, all of them will be plotted along with observed data you provided.
+If you computed ages at specific locations and for several thermochronometers, all of them will be plotted along with the observed data you provided.
 Then you will be free to show/hide data as you wish (see Figure 14).
 * *Date-eU*: plot ages against effective uranium.
-Works only if you computed AHe ages at specific locations.
+Works only if you computed AHe or ZHe ages at specific locations.
 * *Age-comparison*: plot observed vs predicted ages.
-* *Age transect*: plot observed and predicted ages along transect (Latitude, longitude, or projected).
+* *Age transect*: plot observed and predicted ages along a transect (Latitude, longitude, or projected).
-* *Tt paths*: plot the thermal path of each samples.
+* *Tt paths*: plot the thermal path of each sample.
 Works only if you computed ages at specific locations.
 * *4He/3He data*: plot either 4He/3He spectra or step ages profiles.
-* *2D map of cooling rates*: compute cooling rates for all surface node of the model.
+* *2D map of cooling rates*: compute cooling rates for all surface node of the model (work only if mode *for all nodes", see :ref:`Data-tab`).
 You will be asked to define the temperature or time range on which you wish to calculate the cooling rates, as well as the interpolation method you want to use.
 * *2D map of temperatures*: plot the temperature/depth map at a certain depth/isotherm.
 To plot this map you will need to load one of the "PecubeXXX.vtk" file in the "VTK" directory of you pecube project.
 * *2D map of Ages*: plot the ages at the surface of the model.
 Works only if you computed ages for all surface nodes!
 To plot this map you will need to load one of the "AgesXXX.vtk" file in the "VTK" directory of you pecube project.
 * *Inversion results*: plot the result of inversion.
-Three plot options are possible: 1) 2D parameter space, plot parameter X vs parameter Y in scatter plot where colors represent the misfit value.
-This option is enabled when running the sampling stage of the Neighborhood Algorithm (included in Pecube).
-The two other options 2) 2D parameter space + 1D PDF, and 3) 1 PDF single parameter, can only be used if the second stage (i.e., the appraisal stage) of the Neighborhood Algorithm has been run and the file "nab.out" is in the "NA" directory of your Pecube project.
+Four options are available: 1) Misfit evolution: plot the misfit value over each model run, 2) 2D parameter space: plot parameter X vs parameter Y in scatter plot where colors represent the misfit value.
+This option is enabled when running the sampling stage of the Neighborhood Algorithm (included in Pecube), 3) 2D parameter space + 1D PDF: similar to the previous point but with PDF shown for each parameter, and 4) PDF single parameter: show only the PDF for one parameter.

 .. figure:: ../images/Age_elevation.png
   :scale: 60